ladybando/InpirationalQuotesPractice/README.md

 # InspirationalQuotesExercise
 ### A small Android project to practice executing network requests and parsing the network response

 This app uses the [ZenQuotes](https://premium.zenquotes.io/zenquotes-documentation/) API to generate an inspirational quote.
+Specifically, we will be using the https://zenquotes.io/api/random endpoint.
 Note that on a free account, you can only call the API 5 times every 30 seconds.
+Once you've reached that limit, you will no longer receive a valid response.

 The app currently doesn't work and requires a few fixes.
 This exercise takes you through the steps to produce a fully working app as pictured below.